Sympathetic cooling of a radio-frequency LC circuit to its ground state in an optoelectromechanical system: Results for the cooling of the LC resonator

-In Fig.~\ref{fig4} we compare the exact numerical result with the approximate analytical theory developed in Sec.~\ref{approxtheory} for different parameter choices.
-We show the LC resonator occupation number as a function of $g$ for the numerical solution (continuous lines) and for the approximate analytical theory of Eq.~(\ref{nmeffLC}) (dashed lines) at different values of the environmental temperature and of the rf resonator quality factor $Q_{LC}$.
-In all situations, the approximate theory follows the numerical solution for relatively low values of the electromechanical coupling $g$, up to the value corresponding to the minimum occupancy.
-For larger $g$, the prediction of Eq.~(\ref{nmeffLC}) rapidly diverges from the numerical solution, which is somehow expected because the approximated theory is valid as long as $g$ is not larger than the effective optomechanical decay rate $G^2/2\kappa$.
+Finally, in Fig.~\ref{fig5} we compare the exact numerical result of Eq.~(\ref{lyap}) with the approximate analytical theory developed in Sec.~\ref{approxtheory}.
+We show the mean rf photon number $\bar{n}_{LC}^{\rm eff}$ versus $g/\kappa$ for the numerical solution (full lines) and for the approximate analytical theory of Eq.~(\ref{nmeffLC}) (dashed lines) at $T=300$ K, choosing again $\omega_{LC}^{(0)}=\omega_{0}$, and for two different, realistic values of the LC quality factor, $Q_{LC}=10^2$ (red upper curves), and $Q_{LC}=10^3$ (blue lower curves).
+The approximate theory well reproduces the numerical solution for relatively low values of the electromechanical coupling $g$, up to the value roughly corresponding to the minimum occupancy.
+For larger $g$, the prediction of Eq.~(\ref{nmeffLC}) increases more than the numerical solution, which is somehow expected because the approximated theory is valid as long as $g$ is not larger than the effective optomechanical decay rate $G^2/2\kappa$.
 Nonetheless, the approximate theory provides a very good estimate of the achievable cooling limit as well as of the $g$-interval where the minimum rf-photon occupancy could be achieved.